Prepare your blow torch and impress your friends by making this easy Beef Mentaiko Rice Bowl in just less than 30 minutes.

 Considering the taste of mayo is pretty dominant in this recipe, I recommend to use the mayonnaise brand you love the best.
 In my case, Kewpie mayonnaise is probably the only commercial mayo I ever buy.
-You probably have seen it at grocery stores with its signature tube bottle with red cap and distinctive baby for a logo.
+You probably have seen it at grocery stores with its signature tube bottle with a red cap and distinctive baby for a logo.
 It also has been widely used as condiments in restaurants.
-It tastes more superior than regular mayo I have ever tasted, in term of the creaminess, sweetness, and tang.
+It tastes more superior than the regular mayo I have ever tasted, in terms of creaminess, sweetness, and tang.

 2. Mentaiko substitute

 The hardest part of making this recipe should be finding the main ingredient, mentaiko.
 There are very few Japanese or Korean grocery stores selling mentaiko here.
 You should find it in the refrigerator or freezer sections.
 It is also sold at online shops from several e-commerce and shopping websites.
-I recommend you to buy a little at first because it easily goes bad, especially if not stored in fridge properly.
+I recommend you to buy a little at first because it easily goes bad, especially if not stored in the fridge properly.
 If you cannot find it anywhere, simply replace it with either tobiko (flying fish roe) or tarako (non-spicy mentaiko version).

 3. Just put enough sauce on top